eprints/creators_roles/README.md

 - Local admins should be able to view this as standard
 - Investigate different styling
 - Investigate searching over this field
+- POSSIBLE BUG: When editing a record which has roles attributed to a creator as a user who cannot view this field.
+I suppose it's because the new creator DS does not contain the field values for the role sub field.
+Can you do a partial update of a compound field?
+OR should we show the field and make it readonly like the orcid advance plugin?

 #### Future EPrints Versions